Thursday, March 16, 2023

 I've been trying to write this for the past 10 days, on and off, so stick with me.

 Morgan Ellis, a good friend of mine, died last week unexpectedly.
-I say "unexpectedly" despite him having been hospitalized since before Christmas, during which time he condition improved and worsened but mostly worsened, because I never, ever expected that it would end like this.
+I say "unexpectedly" despite him having been hospitalized since before Christmas, during which time his condition improved and worsened but mostly worsened, because I never, ever expected that it would end like this.
 It's hard to believe.
 I know it's real, that he's really gone, but every time I think about what that means for all of us he had to leave behind, my mind recoils.

 It's been forever since I posted on this blog, but Morgan has figured fairly prominently in it.
 We knew each other through conventions, where we'd show off our Fate hacks to each other.
 I don't think I'd be a professional in the RPG world if it weren't for us encouraging and pushing each other.
 We'd make plans in advance of Strategicon to align our schedules so each could play in the other's games.
 Our mutual enthusiasm fed upon itself, in the very best way.

-The night I learned he'd died, on a Zoom call with many of our mutual friends, I looked way back in my inbox to find the first emails we'd exchanged, and of course they were bouncing Fate ideas back and forth and asking one another what and when they'd be running a the next convention.
+The night I learned he'd died, on a Zoom call with many of our mutual friends, I looked way back in my inbox to find the first emails we'd exchanged, and of course they were bouncing Fate ideas back and forth and asking one another what and when they'd be running at the next convention.
 It may seem unreasonable that someone I only saw a few times a year could end up being such an important person in my life -- I mean, it's not unreasonable to me, and if you're reading this it probably isn't to you either -- and to be honest I didn't realize just how important he was until I was forced to face a world without him in it.
 And I've been struggling with that ever since, trying to, if not make sense of it, because it doesn't make sense, then to process it in a way that might improve my life in his absence the way he improved it in his presence.

 I think it's this, and it's going to be a little cloying and mawkish, but like I said above, stick with me: